For important information pertaining to Dual Enrollment dates and deadlines, visit https://www.pasco.k12.fl.us/oll/page/dual-enrollment.

 - For DE courses taken through PHSC, students with 504 and IEP accommodations can get their accommodations if they are approved by PHSC’s Student Accessibility Services department.
 It is the student’s responsibility to submit their 504 or IEP accommodations to PHSC for approval.
 Students do not need to request 504/IEP accommodation approval for DE courses taken on the high school campus or through Pasco eSchool.
 Accommodations are automatically provided in these courses.

-- For more information about how to request accessibility accommodations through PHSC: https://accessibility-services.phsc.edu/start
+- For more information about how to request accessibility accommodations through PHSC, visit https://accessibility-services.phsc.edu/start

-What should I do if I have technical difficulties with my PHSC account, application, or dynamic form?
+What should I do if I have technical difficulties with my PHSC account, application, or Online Request Form?

 - For assistance with technical difficulties, call the PHSC Help desk at 727-816-3311 or send an email (helpdesk@phsc.edu).
-Since the account, application, and dynamic form are through PHSC, high school counselors do not have access to address technical difficulties.
+Since the account, application, and Online Request Form are through PHSC, high school counselors do not have access to address technical difficulties.

 Do I have to pay for anything?